omodakakuwai/SBC7725/README.md

 VTL interpreter is also implemented based on several ideas.

 The first idea is the realization of call nesting.
-Since the four-level HW stack in the DSP is insufficient to perform recursive processing using call nesting, VTL implements a SW stack in the intermal RAM.
+Since the four-level HW stack in the DSP is insufficient to perform recursive processing using call nesting, VTL implements a SW stack in the internal RAM.
 When a pseudo-call is called, a label value indicating the pseudo-call number is PUSHed onto the SW stack and when a pseudo-return is executed, the label value is POPed from the SW stack.
 These implementaions make call nesting possible.